hna778/Portfolio/Nashville Housing/README.md

 #### Distribution of Property Prices Across and Property Types
 - Both residential condos and single-family homes experienced upward price trends, with residential condos showing a sharper price increase between 2014 and 2015, while single-family home prices followed a more stable, gradual trajectory.
-- Despite these differences in price growth, the median sale prices for both property types converged at approximately $250,000.
+- The median sale prices for both property types converged at approximately $250,000.
 This convergence may be attributed to the limited supply of residential condos, contrasted with the higher transaction volume and more stable availability of single-family homes.

 #### Inventory exploration
 -